Vadims06/isiswatcher/README.md

  ### Versions
  #### FRR
 FRR 8 perfectly logs any IS-IS LSPs, but doesn't establish IS-IS adjacency over GRE because of internal packet filtering.
 The filter has been updated to permit IS-IS over GRE through Pull request [#12979](https://github.com/FRRouting/frr/pull/12979) and is only supported in FRR 9 versions.
-However, this version only logs a partial IS-IS LSP ([#Issue 15654](https://github.com/FRRouting/frr/issues/15654)) and is incompatible with the Watcher.
+However, this version has wrong LSDB output (mix LSPID with hostnames) and is incompatible with the Watcher.
 Therefore, a custom FRR build based on FRR 8.x version with an altered internal filter for GRE packets is required. `vadims06/frr:v8.5.4_isis_over_gre` is prepaired and tested to work IS-IS over GRE tunnel.
 If you need another 8.x version or want to build your own FRR image - follow the instructions mentioned below.
  #####  How to prepare FRR instance (optional)
  1. clone FRR and choose any FRR 8.x branch
  ```